-The fair value of the private placement warrant liability, the 2022 Private Warrant, Contingent earnout liability, RDO Warrants, and Placement Agent Warrants are based on significant unobservable inputs, which represent Level 3 measurements within the fair value hierarchy.
+The fair value of the private placement warrant liabilities, the 2022 Private Warrant, the contingent earnout liabilities, the RDO Warrants, the Placement Agent Warrants, the 2024 Private Warrants, the BEPO Warrants, and the BEPO Agent Warrants are based on significant unobservable inputs, which represent Level 3 measurements within the fair value hierarchy.

-In determining the fair value of the Private Placement Warrant liability, Contingent earnout liability, and Debt derivatives, the Company used the Monte Carlo simulation model using a distribution of potential outcomes on a weekly basis over the applicable periods that assumes optimal exercise of the Company's redemption option at the earliest possible date (see Note 10, Equity Instruments).
+In determining the fair value of the Private Placement Warrant liabilities, contingent earnout liabilities, and 2024 Private Warrants, the Company used the Monte Carlo simulation model using a distribution of potential outcomes on a weekly basis over the applicable periods that assumes optimal exercise of the Company's redemption option at the earliest possible date (see Note 10, Equity Instruments).

-In determining the fair value of the 2022 Private Warrant, RDO Warrants, and Placement Agent Warrants, the Company used the Black-Scholes option pricing model to estimate the fair value using unobservable inputs including the expected term, expected volatility, risk-free interest rate and dividend yield (see Note 10, Equity Instruments).
+In determining the fair value of the 2022 Private Warrant, RDO Warrants, Placement Agent Warrants, BEPO Warrants, and BEPO Agent Warrants, the Company used the Black-Scholes option pricing model to estimate the fair value using unobservable inputs including the expected term, expected volatility, risk-free interest rate and dividend yield (see Note 10, Equity Instruments).